JedLee6/MNN/apps/Android/MnnLlmChat/docs/YouTube_Video_Script.md

 ---

-## PART 5 — Future Plans (8:00 – 9:00)
+## PART 5 — Future Plans (8:15 – 9:15)

 **[TALKING HEAD — forward-looking, excited]**

 So what's next?
-I have several things planned:

-1. **Optimized TTS Queue** — Right now, TTS generation happens sequentially.
-I'm working on a queue system where audio segments can be pre-generated while the current one is still playing, making responses feel even more seamless.
+Let me share the roadmap.

+Right now, the TTS and ASR engines **only support English**.
+That's the biggest limitation.
+So my number one priority is **multi-language support**.

+Here's the plan: I'm going to combine the **Sherpa-ONNX** project with the MNN Chat project to dramatically improve ASR accuracy and add support for many more languages.

+Specifically:

+1. **Multi-Language ASR with Whisper** — I plan to integrate OpenAI's **Whisper Large V3** model, which supports **over 90 languages**.
+This will give us high-accuracy, multi-language speech recognition — all running on-device.

+2. **Multi-Language TTS with Piper** — For text-to-speech, I'm looking at **Piper TTS**, which supports **over 40 languages**.
+Imagine having a natural-sounding AI voice in Mandarin, Japanese, Spanish, French, German — all offline on your phone.

-2. **Streaming TTS** — Instead of generating the entire sentence and then playing, I want to stream audio chunks as they're generated, reducing the first-audio latency to near-zero.
+3. **Streaming TTS** — Instead of generating the entire sentence and then playing it, I want to stream audio chunks as they're generated, reducing the first-audio latency even further.

-3. **Multi-turn Vision** — Currently, each turn captures a single photo.
-I'd like to support continuous video understanding, where the AI maintains awareness of the visual context across a conversation.
+4. **Multi-turn Vision** — Currently, each turn captures a single photo.
+I'd like to support continuous video understanding, where the AI maintains visual awareness across the entire conversation.

-4. **More Models** — Support for more on-device models, including smaller, faster ones optimized specifically for voice interactions.

 5. **iOS Support** — The MNN framework already supports iOS, so bringing this voice chat experience to iPhone is definitely on the roadmap.

+The goal is to make MNN Chat a truly **universal, multi-language, on-device AI assistant** — free and open-source for everyone.

 ---

-## PART 6 — Closing (9:00 – 9:30)
+## PART 6 — Closing (9:15 – 9:45)

 **[TALKING HEAD — warm closing]**

 That's it for today!
 I hope this gives you a good idea of what's possible with **on-device AI** right now.
 We're at a point where you can have a full ChatGPT-like voice and video conversation with an AI — completely offline, completely private, running on hardware you already own.

 If you found this interesting, please give it a **like**, **subscribe**, and drop a **comment** below.
-I'd love to hear what features you'd want to see added.
+I'd love to hear what features you'd want to see — especially which **languages** you'd like supported first.

-The full source code is available on GitHub — link in the description.
-Feel free to star the repo, open issues, or contribute.
+The full source code is available on **GitHub** — link in the description.
+Feel free to **star** the repo, open issues, or contribute.

 Thanks for watching, and I'll see you in the next one!